-Language Assistants who are in the UK on a visa sponsored by the British Council can only take on additional work if they are working in jobs related to teaching (e.g., working with children or translating) or a job which is in an occupation listed in the Immigration Salary List.
-The additional work they take on cannot exceed 20 hours, and the Language Assistant must provide the British Council with all the details of any additional work in writing.
+Language assistants who are in the UK on a visa sponsored by the British Council can only take on additional work if they are working in the same profession and same professional level as the role for which they have been sponsored (Foreign Language Assistant - assists with the teaching of foreign languages) or a job which is in an occupation listed in the Immigration Salary List.
+The additional work they take on cannot exceed 20 hours, and the language assistant must provide the British Council with all the details of any additional work in writing.